Free ebook offering step-by-step guidance and tools to set up your performance management system.

 360° Feedback Peer, direct report, and senior leader input Feedback surveys, upward feedback

-Metrics & Analytics Engagement, turnover, 1:1 frequency, development progress HRIS + performance tools
+Metrics & Analytics Engagement, turnover, 1:1 frequency, development progress HRIS + performance management tools

 The first pillar uses traditional performance reviews to evaluate concrete outcomes and leadership competencies.
 The second pillar adds 360-degree feedback to capture perspectives from people who work with the manager daily.
 The third pillar tracks quantitative metrics that reveal patterns over time.